Principles of operator algebras: 3d. Diagonalization

 We know that the real and imaginary parts are self-adjoint operators.
 Now since $T$ was assumed to be normal, $TT^*=T^*T$, these real and imaginary parts commute:

-Thus Theorem 3.26 applies to these real and imaginary parts, and gives the result.
+Thus Theorem 3.24 applies to these real and imaginary parts, and gives the result.

-(2) Alternatively, we can use methods similar to those that we used in chapter 1 above, in order to deal with the usual normal matrices, involving the special relation between $T$ and the operator $TT^*$, which is self-adjoint.
-We will be back to this. \end{proof}
+(2) Alternatively, we can use methods similar to those that we used in chapter 1, in order to deal with the usual normal matrices, involving the special relation between $T$ and the operator $TT^*$, which is self-adjoint.
+We will leave this as an instructive exercise. \end{proof}

 This was for our series of diagonalization theorems.
 There is of course one more result here, regarding the families of commuting normal operators, as follows:

 \begin{theorem} Any family of commuting normal operators $T_i\in B(H)$ can be jointly diagonalized,